MinuriRajapakse/MinuriRajapakse/README.md

 </div>

-- 🔭 I’m currently working on **a chatbot for a crop disease detection and prevention system**
+- 🔭 I’m currently working as a Business Intelligence and Data Science Intern

-- 🌱 I’m currently learning **data engineering and machine learning**
+- 🌱 I’m currently learning about **Large Language models**

 </br>